 - Financial information.
-This includes information about your financial position, status and history, including your tax residency.
+This includes personal data about your financial position, status and history, including your tax residency.
 It also includes the sort code and account number for your other UK bank accounts.

 - Account activity data.
-This includes information about your relationship with us, including the products and services you use, and your transactions.
+This includes personal data about your relationship with us, including the products and services you use, and your transactions.

-- Know your client information.
-This includes documentary evidence we may ask you to provide and information from investigations we conduct such as due diligence checks, sanctions and anti-money laundering checks.
+- Know Your Customer (KYC) information.
+This includes documentary evidence we may ask you to provide (which may include personal data about relevant individuals linked to you) and personal data from investigations we conduct such as due diligence checks, sanctions and anti-money laundering checks.

 - Chat and call recordings.
 This includes chat, audio and video conversations when you contact our client servicing team.

 - Device and location data.
-Information about your approximate location using details like your IP address and device ID for security reasons.
+Personal data about your approximate location using details like your IP address and device ID for security reasons.
 Technical information about your device including unique device identifiers, device model information, mobile browser information and operating system version.

 - User research data.
-Information about your financial experience disclosed through your participation in a research study.
+Personal data about your financial experience disclosed through your participation in a research study.

 - You are required to keep your important information with us up to date – for example your contact and identity details and your tax residency.

-- There may be times when the information we collect, use, store or transfer about you includes sensitive personal data, such as information relating to racial or ethnic background, criminal convictions or legal proceedings.
-We will only hold this data when we need to for the purposes of the product or services we provide or where we are legally required to do so.
-We will always seek your explicit consent to process sensitive personal data.
+- There may be times when the personal data we collect, use, store, or transfer about you includes sensitive personal data, such as information relating to political opinions, criminal convictions, allegations, investigations and proceedings to conduct our KYC checks.
+We will only hold sensitive data when we need to for the purposes of the product or services we provide and where we are legally required or permitted to do so.

-- Personal information that we will collect from you during the account opening process will be shared with fraud prevention agencies.
+- Personal data that we will collect from you during the account and product opening process will be shared with fraud prevention agencies.
 They will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found below.
+Further details of how your personal data will be used by us and these fraud prevention agencies, and your data protection rights, can be found below.

-- Applicable Data Protection and Privacy Legislation require that we ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
+- Data protection laws require that we ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.

 - We will only process your personal data:

-- to fulfil a contract with you (this includes any steps prior to entering a contract), for example:
+- to fulfil a contract with you (this includes any steps prior to entering a contract), and where processing is required as part of that contract for example:

 - to consider your application to open an account with us;

-- provide you with services in line with our terms and conditions;
+- to provide you with services in line with our terms and conditions;

 - to meet our legal obligations, for example:

-- to know our clients which includes assisting with the prevention of fraud and money laundering, and to verify your identity;
+- for Know Your Customer (KYC) purposes which includes assisting with the prevention of fraud and money laundering, and to verify your identity;

 - to fulfil our regulatory obligations and business requirements by keeping records of calls, correspondence and our business activities and archiving and backing up data;